eclipse-glsp/glsp-examples/project-templates/node-vscode-json/README.md

 -   [Node.js](https://nodejs.org/en/) `>= 12.14.1`
 -   [Yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable) `>=1.7.0`

-### VSCode workspace
+### VS Code workspace

-To work with the source code and debug the example in VS Code a dedicated [VSCode Workspace](node-vscode-json.code-workspace) is provided.
+To work with the source code and debug the example in VS Code a dedicated [VS Code Workspace](node-vscode-json.code-workspace) is provided.
 These workspace include both the `glsp-client` and `glsp-server` sources and offer dedicated launch configurations for debugging purposes.

 To open the workspace simply start a VS Code instance and use the `Open Workspace from File..` entry from the `File` menu.